Find out how we can help with Probate and Estate Administration.

 - Arranging payment of inheritance tax

-You would be responsible for providing all of the information we might need to extract a grant.
-This might include obtaining valuations and dealing with properties) and then dealing with the day-to-day administration of the estate, for example collecting in and distributing the estate or filing any post-death tax returns.
+You would be responsible for providing all of the information we might need to apply for a Grant (this might include obtaining valuations and dealing with properties) and then dealing with the day-to-day administration of the estate, for example collecting in and distributing the estate or filing any post-death tax returns.

-For more involved estates which require a full tax return (using an IHT 400 form), our fees would be £2,500 plus VAT and any expenses we need to incur on your behalf.
+For more involved estates which require a full tax return (using an IHT 400 form), our fees would be £3,000 plus VAT charged at 20% and any expenses we need to incur on your behalf.

-In terms of the expenses we anticipate incurring, this usually involves the Court fees payable to the Probate Registry.
+In terms of the expenses we anticipate incurring, this usually involves the following.

-If you wish to engage us to undertake additional duties, the charges for such work would be made on a time recorded basis, typically between £200-£330 per hour plus VAT and expenses.
+If you wish to engage us to undertake additional duties, the charges for such work would be made on a time recorded basis, which is currently between £200-£330 per hour plus VAT charged at 20% and expenses.

-Once you have supplied all required information to us, where a short-form tax return (IHT 205) has been filed we aim to obtain the grant within 8 weeks, although this timescale cannot be guaranteed as some factors (such as the response time of the Probate Registry) are beyond our control.
-Where a full return (IHT 400) is filed, the timescales are usually extended by a further 4 weeks.
+Once you have supplied all required information to us, where a short-form tax return (IHT 205) has been filed we aim to apply for the Grant within 2 weeks.
+Where a full return (IHT 400) is needed, the timescales is usually extended by a further 2 weeks.

 Our latest insights